 How To Install A New Horolovar Mainspring

-As the mechanical clock’s source of power, it is very important not to overlook the mainspring when overhauling a movement.
+As a mechanical clock’s source of power, it is very important not to overlook the mainspring when overhauling a movement.
 Many a novice has been tempted to squirt a few drops of oil into the cap’s drain hole, and call the job done.
 But this does nothing to address the energy robbing, gummed up, sticky goo possibly lurking inside the barrel, or the condition of the mainspring itself.
 The mainspring must be removed from the barrel, and either replaced with a new mainspring, or cleaned, inspected, and re-lubed.
+Since the old mainspring has likely sat tightly coiled in the barrel for 60 years or more, I recommend replacing it with a new one.
+This helps to ensure that the clock you're spending your time and effort repairing will run like new, and for a full 400 days.
 The best way to remove a mainspring, and the only safe and reliable way to rewind and reinsert a mainspring, is to use a mainspring winder.
 But a good mainspring winder that will work on hole end mainsprings (as are used on 400 day anniversary clocks) is expensive.
 These instructions assume that you do not have a mainspring winder, and will be replacing your mainspring with a new Horolovar mainspring.

 To get to the mainspring barrel, the movement must be disassembled.
 Before you do that, the mainspring must be unwound, or ’let down’.
 Always assume that a clock’s mainspring is fully wound when you begin to work on it.
 Never attempt to disassemble the movement without first ensuring the mainspring is completely unwound.
 Doing so will almost certainly cause extensive damage to the movement, and may injure you or others close by if metal pieces go flying.